Love in Disguise (film)

-Love in Disguise (戀愛通告 (恋爱通告, Liàn ài Tōng Gào)). is a 2010 Chinese-language musical romantic comedy movie.
+Love in Disguise (恋爱通告 (Liàn ài Tōng Gào)) is a 2010 Chinese-language musical romantic comedy movie.
 It is Taiwanese-American singer-songwriter, record producer, actor and film director Wang Leehom's directorial debut, and was filmed in Shanghai.
 Love in Disguise went on to become the highest-grossing film for a first-time director in Chinese history grossing over 60 million RMB domestically.

 Plot

 Du Minghan, a popular star singer, decides to let go of his fame and head for a normal life when he meets Song Xiaoqing, a student from a music academy.
 Du gradually falls for her and has to juggle his career and double identity by going undercover at Song's music academy.